 Space & Layout

 Like any other space you would like to first take the world into consideration.
 Is it a little room or a grand triple-ceiling atrium-style space?
-The colors of furniture pieces and décor elements will completely depend upon the space at hand however large or small the space, the spot for the counter maybe and therefore the lounge must be earmarked.
-If there’s enough space you’ll choose variety of waiting zones spread round the lobby.
+The colors of furniture pieces and décor elements will completely depend upon the space at hand however large or small the space.

 The lobby is the first physical representation of the corporate that majority clients or potential employees will see.
-It should, hence, reflect what the corporate stands for.
-A young design company can splash bold colours on the walls, have minimalist modern furniture and choose decor features.
+A young design company can splash bold colours on the walls, have minimalist modern furniture and choose décor features.
 The company’s logo and name should be visible clearly.
 The brand could even be a back-lit installation on the wall behind the counter.
-If you’ve got enough space, you’ll find out an information area where material about the corporate is out there.
 In smaller spaces, an interactive screen is often put abreast of a wall that explains the background of the firm.

 Lighting as Art